 It's the number one question I get asked every day.
 "How's the market?"
 The easy answer is "fantastic!"
 But what does that mean, and for whom?
 If you are already a homeowner looking to sell your home, things are looking very rosy.
-Prices are approaching and in many areas have exceeded what they were at the last peak in the market in 2007.
-The median home price in Los Angeles county broke the record from 10 years ago in May with a median home price of $560,500, up 6.8% from 2016.
+Prices are approaching and in many areas have surpassed what they were at the last peak in the market in 2007.
+Per the Los Angeles Times "Home prices in Southern California jumped 11.4% in January — the largest year-over-year gain in 44 months. " (Full article)

 With job numbers improving, limited housing, and growing households, economists are projecting prices will continue to increase over the next few years.
-With so many buyers having put off their moves for so long during the recession, and now feeling confident enough to make the move, the balance of supply and demand is in the Seller's favor.
-As long as you price your home correctly, homes are selling quickly and often for over the listing price.
+With so many buyers having put off their moves for so long during the recession, and now feeling confident enough to make the move, the balance of supply and demand is stimulating the marketplace.
+As long as Sellers price their home correctly, homes are selling quickly and often for over the listing price.
 It's the perfect time to sell a home, to cash out on the fiercely competitive market and take advantage of low interest rates to make the move to something new.

-With mortgages still available at near historic lows, the average mortgage payment gets you a good deal more house than it did before.
+Buyers are also taking advantage of the current climate where mortgages rates are still low tho creeping upwards.
 Rents rival the cost of homeownership, encouraging more buyers to enter the marketplace.
 Buyers continues to outpace the number of homes available for sale, keeping prices moving upwards in keeping with supply and demand.
 Most homes prices correctly receive multiple offers and sell for over the list price.
 Buyers need to bring your A-game to get a seller to accept your offer above all others.
 That means having all your ducks in a row to present yourself as the best possible buyer.

 Sellers want to know makes you a better buyer than your competition.
 Show them: